-UBC has a long history of supporting Aboriginal student academic and personal success through Aboriginal-focused programs and services, including our Aboriginal Admission Policy, priority assignment placement in student housing, scholarships and bursaries, and student services through the First Nations House of Learning.
+UBC has a long history of supporting Aboriginal student academic and personal success through Aboriginal-focused programs and services, including the Aboriginal Admission Policy, priority assignment placement in student housing, scholarships and bursaries, and culturally relevant programs and services for First Nations, Métis, and Inuit students through the First Nations House of Learning.

-To access and receive information about these programs and services, it is important that you self-identify as an Aboriginal person of Canada on your application.
+To access and receive information about these programs and services, it is important to self-identify as an Aboriginal person of Canada on your application.
 This helps us help you during your studies at the university.

 Admission to UBC

-All applicants to UBC, both Aboriginal and non-Aboriginal, are required to meet university general admission and program-specific admission requirements.
-As with all applicants, the University will review your academic history and, depending on your program and year level, your Personal Profile to make an admission decision.
-Most Aboriginal students are admitted based on meeting the requirements set out by their program of choice.
+All applicants to UBC, both Aboriginal and non-Aboriginal, are required to meet university general admission and degree-specific admission requirements.
+As with all applicants, the University will review your academic history and, depending on your degree and year level, your Personal Profile to make an admission decision.
+Most Aboriginal students are admitted based on meeting the requirements set out by their degree of choice.

 Aboriginal Admission Policy

 If you are not initially admitted, we will take a second look at your application using the Aboriginal Admission Policy.
-Your application will be sent to your program of choice and to the First Nations House of Learning.
+Your application will be sent to your degree of choice and to the First Nations House of Learning, who may consider your history, cultural knowledge, work experience, educational goals, and other achievements in determining your admissibility.
 They will review your academic history and Personal Profile to ensure that you are ready for university study.
 They will submit their recommendations back to the Undergraduate Admissions Office, who will notify you of their decision.

-If you do not meet university general admission requirements, we encourage you to consider starting your studies at another college or university.
-You can do one to two years at another institution then transfer to UBC to complete your degree.
+If you do not meet UBC’s general admission requirements, consider starting your studies at another college or university and transferring to UBC to complete your degree.
 If you plan carefully, the courses you take will be recognized by UBC and applied to your degree and program requirements.
 The BC Transfer Guide is a great resource that shows you how your college courses will be recognized by the University.

 How to apply

-When you apply, ensure that you self-identify as an Aboriginal person of Canada.
+When you apply, be sure to self-identify as an Aboriginal person of Canada.
 UBC will provide you with important information on Aboriginal programs, scholarships and bursaries, and student services specifically for Aboriginal students.

 An application fee is required to submit your application.
-If financial difficulty keeps you from submitting your application, please contact Celia Reimer to discuss your options.
+If financial difficulty keeps you from submitting your application, please contact Celia Reimer to discuss your options (contact information below).